-Summer may be wearing a bit thin here in the UK, but it is alive and kicking in Europe.
-If you still want a bit of sun, fun, and adventure then there are plenty of places you can pop to for a few nights all across Europe through August and September.
+If you are looking for a late summer getaway and want a bit of sun, fun, and adventure then there are plenty of places you can pop to for a few nights all across Europe through August and September.

 Rome is always popular: the heartland of good food, great wines, and ancient ruins.
 Not to mention an amazing nightlife scene of restaurants, cafes, and cozy bars down miles of cobbled streets.

-The church of Santa Maria della Concezione dei Cappuccini was built between 1626 and 1631.
-It is located close to Piazza Barberini.
-The crypt underneath it contains the remains of 4,000 friars.
+The Santa Maria della Concezione Crypts.
+The crypts contain the remains of 4,000 friars.
 The bones are arranged along the walls and ceilings in elaborate and ornate patterns.

-It’s really a sight worth seeing, but not for the faint of heart.
-There are a hefty number of skulls giving you the silent stare.
+The Aventine Keyhole.
 This unassuming little key hole sits in the huge doors leading into the Priory of the Knights of Malta.
-It looks like nothing very special, but if you bend down and look through it you will see the most beautiful picture perfect framing of St Paul’s Basilica.
+If you bend down and look through it you will see the most beautiful picture perfect framing of St Paul’s Basilica.

-Quite literally, The Mouth of Truth, this cheerful guy stands on the left wall of the portico of the Santa Maria in the Cosmedin church.
-Legend has it that if you put your hand in his mouth and tell a truth then you will leave unharmed, if you tell a lie however…
+La Bocca della Verità.
+Legend has it that if you put your hand in the mouth of truth mouth and tell a truth then you will leave unharmed, if you tell a lie however…

-This beautiful, peaceful, place is filled with hundreds of years of history.
-It’s the largest Jewish cemetery in Europe and dates back to as early at 1439.
-This cemetery and the people buried there are part of the history of the city, and to see it is to begin to understand Prague.
+The Old Jewish Cemetery.
+This beautiful, peaceful, place is the largest Jewish cemetery in Europe and dates back to as early at 1439.

-You learn the fascinating history or magic and occult in eastern Europe and get a good shiver down the spine whilst doing so.
+The Museum of alchemists and Magicians of Old Prague.
+Learn the fascinating history of magic and occult in eastern Europe and get a good shiver down the spine whilst doing so.

 Warsaw is the unsung hero of European destinations.
 This beautiful capital city has everything going, and you need to go and experience it all.

+Ząbkowska Street.
 This is the street to go to if you want to experience the alternative vibrant restaurant and bar life of central Warsaw.
-It’s an area popular with tourists and locals alike and contains a great collection of restaurants offering a variety of food choices, as well as wine bars and cafes.

-Often listed as one of, if not the most, important buildings in Poland, Wilanow Palace was established as a museum in 1805 and is the heart of the country’s artistic, cultural, and musical heritage.
+Wilanow Palace.
+Established as a museum in 1805, it is the heart of the country’s artistic, cultural, and musical heritage.